-Converting to sRGB for saving an image for the web has worked okay until now because most displays were sRGB.
+Converting to sRGB for saving an image for the web has worked okay until now because most displays’ gamuts were in the neighborhood of sRGB.
 So, increasing availability of wide-gamut displays is going to vex that thinking; paying homage to The Key Point will help you somewhat; at least color-managed destinations will be nice to your image.

 Consider this: If all image viewing software in the whole wide world were “color-managed”, that is, they converted the image to the color characteristics of their particular output device to render it, you could send images around in whatever color space you chose, and the proper conversion would done to display it.
 Alas, that is a Utopian dream; in “the wild” that is generally not the case.
 That’s why sRGB has become a defacto least-common-denominator; most consumer displays up to this time have approximated this color space, so things looked “about right”, mostly, sometimes, well…